Kurohyou-Studios/R20AutoCode/readme.md

 ## Installing the Extension
 In order to install the extension, you will need to use a chromium browser (Chrome, Edge, etc).

-1. Download the `Extension` directory from the repositor.
+1. Download the `Extension` directory from the repository.
 Save this where you can find it on your computer.
 You may rename the directory if you want, but do NOT rename any of the contained files.
 2. In your chromium browser, navigate to `chrome://extensions`.
 This will bring up a page listing your installed extensions.
 3. On this page will be an option to "Enable Developer Mode".
 Toggle Developer mode on if it is not already.
 4. This will display several additional options, one of which is to "Load unpacked".
 Click this and navigate to the directory where you have saved the `extension` directory.
 Select the `extension` directory and click `Select Folder`.
 The extension is now installed.